 In recent years the NFL has implemented safety-oriented penalties under the umbrella category of unnecessary roughness.
-These involve making helmet-to-helmet contact during a tackle as well players lowering their head when making a hit.
-These infractions carry with them the possibility of an ejection and a fine.
+These involve making helmet-to-helmet contact during a tackle as well as players lowering their heads when making a hit.
+These infractions carry with them the possibility of ejection and a fine.

 List of NFL Football Penalties

 What follows is a basic list of the most common penalties in NFL football, explained as simply as possible.
 If you can understand these infractions, you’ll be able to follow along when that yellow flag comes out.

 Unless otherwise noted, these penalties are enforced from the previous spot of the ball.

 15 yards, plus an automatic first down if committed by the defense.

 Clipping is the act of contacting a player who is not a runner from behind and below the waist.
 It most commonly occurs when an offensive player attempts to block a defensive player at the legs from behind.